Men’s Health and Wellness

 In fact the Centre For Disease Control reports that women are 100% more likely to see their doctor for their annual check-up than men.
 According to research by Angus Reid on behalf of Amgen and Pfizer Canada, one-quarter of men who have seen a doctor in the last six months reported that they waited until their symptoms were “very” or “extremely severe” before they made an appointment with their doctor.

 Women are conditioned to go to see their doctor for a yearly check-up, where as men, often wait until things have gone array before they see their doctor.
-Because of poor health habits, failure to seek medical attention and dangerous occupations, men often die younger than women.
+Because of poor health and wellness habits, failure to seek medical attention, and oten dangerous occupations, men often die younger than women.

 “There is a silent health crisis in America…it’s that fact that, on average, American men live sicker and die younger than American women“.
 Dr. David Gremillion, Men’s Health Network.